rasuttmus/Maya-Deformer-Node-Shape-Matching/README.md

 # Maya_Custom_Deformer_Plugin
-A plugin for Maya to deform objects using shape matching
+A plugin for Maya to deform objects using shape matching.

 Base from a simple hello world maya plugin: https://github.com/kbladin/Maya_Plugin_Hello_World